jeanbarbier/jeanbarbier/index.md

 > Everything should be made as simple as possible, but not simpler. -- The (long) story of that quote can be found [here](https://quoteinvestigator.com/2011/05/13/einstein-simple/)

-In addition to science, I also enjoy a lot electronic music ([my music](https://soundcloud.com/jean-barbier-409727380), our [Entropie collective](https://soundcloud.com/entropiecollectif) and [musical experiments from my previous life](https://soundcloud.com/junkosaur)), and pretty much any mean of riding/gliding snow, water or air.
-I also love holding my breath while free diving.
+In addition to science, I also enjoy a lot electronic music ([my music](https://soundcloud.com/jean-barbier-409727380), our [Entropie collective](https://soundcloud.com/entropiecollectif) and [musical experiments from my previous life](https://soundcloud.com/junkosaur)), rock climbing, ski and free diving.

 # ERC project CHORAL: Computational Hardness Of RepresentAtion Learning